oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 Now return to your application in Firebase and click **Sign In** to ensure Okta is hooked up correctly.
 Once you are signed in, you should be able to select a semester and click **Get Grades** to see your report card generated.

-## Review your React app with authenticated Firebase Functions
+## Review your React app with authenticated Firebase functions

 In this article, you learned how to create and deploy a web application to Google Firebase.
 You also learned how to build Firebase functions as a backend for your web application.
 Finally, you learned how to secure your SPA using Okta and exchange your Okta access token for a Firebase token that it will know how to use in its pipeline.
 Here are some related articles that might also be of interest: